 Luis guides clients through complex U.S. export control laws including the Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), regulations administered by OFAC, foreign trade regulations and the anti-boycott requirements administered by the U.S. Department of Commerce.
-Luis advises clients on export control enforcement actions and sanctions risk assessments.
-Luis also conducts internal investigations, handles voluntary self-disclosures, and designs and implements trade controls compliance programs.
+He advises clients on export control enforcement actions, risk assessments, conducts internal investigations, handles voluntary self-disclosures, and designs and implements trade controls compliance programs.

-He is also the Past Treasurer of the International Law Section for the State Bar of Texas (2019-2020).
-Luis is frequently called upon to present on international trade topics at professional conferences nationwide.
+Luis is the Past Treasurer of the International Law Section for the State Bar of Texas (2019-2020).
+He is frequently called upon to present on international trade topics at professional conferences nationwide.
 Prior to joining Polsinelli, Luis practiced customs and international trade law in Houston, Texas, representing some of the largest energy companies in the world.